Davide Frattesi: International career

-With the Italy U17 he took part in the 2016 UEFA European Under-17 Championship.
+With the Italy U17 side, Frattesi took part in the 2016 UEFA European Under-17 Championship, where they were eliminated in the first round following a 4–2 defeat to eventual finalists Spain in the final group match.

-With the Italy U19 he took part in the 2018 UEFA European Under-19 Championship, and scored two goals in the tournament, including one in the 4–3 final loss against Portugal after extra time.
+With the Italy U19 he took part in the 2018 UEFA European Under-19 Championship, and scored one goal in the tournament, which came in a 3–2 win against Portugal in the first round; Italy reached the final, where they faced the same opponent, losing 4–3 after extra time.